sramekpete/dynamic-type-linq-query/README.md

-# Solution to Stack Overflow question
+# Q: How to force "dynamic" behavior in a LINQ expression with DynamicObject?

-Q: How to force "dynamic" behavior in a LINQ expression with DynamicObject?
+TLDR:

-A: Using `IDynamicMetaObjectProvider` and `DynamicMetaObject` types it is possible to provide dynamic behavior for types.
+By using `IDynamicMetaObjectProvider` and `DynamicMetaObject` types it is possible to decorate types with dynamic behavior.

 ## Additional resources